BMIRDS/deepslide/README.md

 By [Jason Wei](https://jasonwei20.github.io), Behnaz Abdollahi, and [Saeed Hassanpour](https://hassanpourlab.com)

 This repository is a sliding window framework for classification of high resolution whole-slide images, often called microscopy or histopathology images.
 This is also the code for the paper [Pathologist-level Classification of Histologic Patterns on Resected Lung Adenocarcinoma Slides with Deep Neural Networks](https://arxiv.org/abs/1901.11489).
+For a practice guide and implementation tips, see the medium post [Classification of Histopathology Images with Deep Learning: A Practical Guide](https://medium.com/health-data-science/classification-of-histopathology-images-with-deep-learning-a-practical-guide-2e3ffd6d59c5).

 ![alt text](figures/figure-2-color.jpeg)